 Smart Decision, Inc. in Partnership Talks with Leading CBD Testing Labs Adding Consumer Safety to Their Algorithm

-BOCA RATON, FL, USA, September 9, 2020 /EINPresswire.com/ -- Smart Decision, Inc. (OTC Pink Markets: SDEC), a next-generation consumer-based LED & CBD algorithm innovator, is in discussions with a few leading CBD Testing Labs that will insure Consumer Safety is at the forefront of their upcoming CBD algorithm plug-in.
+/EIN News/ -- Boca Raton, FL, Sept.
+09, 2020 (GLOBE NEWSWIRE) -- via NEWMEDIAWIRE -- Smart Decision, Inc. (OTC Pink Markets: SDEC), a next-generation consumer-based LED & CBD algorithm innovator, is in discussions with a few leading CBD Testing Labs that will ensure Consumer Safety is at the forefront of their upcoming CBD algorithm plug-in.

 Green said that Smart Decision, Inc. looks forward to further announcements regarding consumer safety, and how it will enhance their upcoming CBD algorithm plug-in.